Albert0i/RedisVectorSearch/README.md

 *Optional attributes*

+> [HNSW](https://arxiv.org/ftp/arxiv/papers/1603/1603.09320.pdf) supports a number of additional parameters to tune the accuracy of the queries, while trading off performance.

 | Attribute | Description |
 | ----------- | ----------- |
 | M | Max number of outgoing edges (connections) for each node in a graph layer.
 On layer zero, the max number of connections will be 2 * M. Higher values increase accuracy, but also increase memory usage and index build time.
 The default is 16. |